Global East Asia

 - Cumulative GPA of 3.0 or higher

-- Completed (or in progress) TWO language and/or area studies courses related to the country of study by Spring 2013 (Examples: Spring 2012, Fall 2012)
+- Completed (or in progress) TWO language and/or area studies courses related to the country of study by Spring 2014 (Examples: Fall 2013, Spring 2014)

 Complete the online application form and upload the following supplemental materials in electronic format:

 - Personal statement: Explain your interest in the selected program, discuss your personal and academic experience related to East Asia and/or the country of study, and include information on related coursework you have taken or are taking.
 Maximum 2 double-spaced pages.
-Note: If you are applying to more than one program, you may 1) submit one personal statement that addresses your interest in both programs or 2) submit two/three personal statements clearly labeled in the same document.
+Note: If you are applying to more than one program, please submit a personal statement for each program clearly labeled in the same document.

 - Two Letters of Recommendation: Letters should address your academic potential, personal maturity and motivation.
 At least one, if not both, should be from a USC instructor.
 Applicants: Please have your recommenders send their letters to email@example.com as a Word or PDF document.

 - Unofficial USC Transcript/STARS Report: Please copy and paste your STARS report, accessible through OASIS, into a Word or PDF document.
-Be sure to include your fall 2012 grades.
+Include your fall 2013 grades.

 - East Asian Studies Center